 1967 European Space Operations Centre (ESOC) set up in Darmstadt, Germany.
 It has now operated more than 50 satellites in 40 years of history.

-1968 After an initial period in Delft, ESTEC moves to its present site in Noordwijk, the Netherlands, in April 1968.
+1968 After an initial period in Delft, ESTEC moves to its present site in Noordwijk, the Netherlands, and opens in April 1968.
 ESRO-2B, intended to study cosmic rays and solar X-rays, is the first successful satellite launch by ESRO.

 1972 Although ESRO is establishing itself as a leader in space exploration, ELDO is dealing technological problems, cost overruns and political dispute.
 The idea of a new single European space organisation is first discussed.
 ELDO is eventually downsized and dismantled in 1974.

 1973 ESRO and NASA agree to build Spacelab, a modular science package for use on Space Shuttle flights.
 Construction starts in 1974 and the first module was given to NASA in exchange for flight opportunities for European astronauts.
 Spacelab was used on 25 shuttle flights between 1983 and 1998.

 1975 ESA is created in its current form, merging ELDO with ESRO.
 There are 10 founding members: Belgium, Germany, Denmark, France, United Kingdom, Italy, the Netherlands, Sweden, Switzerland and Spain.
 Ireland joins later in the year.
 ESA launches its first major scientific mission, Cos-B, a satellite monitoring gamma-ray emissions in the Universe.
 One of the most successful space missions ever, it operates for over six years, four years longer than planned.